About This Chapter

 1. The Role of Music in Society & Culture

-This lesson will detail the social functions of music in American society.
-We will explore a number of different ethnic groups, styles, and time periods in order to gain perspective on the role of music in American society.
+This lesson details the social functions of music in American society.
+We explore a number of different ethnic groups, styles, and time periods in order to gain perspective on the role of music in American society.

 2. What is Gospel Music? - Definition, History & Artists